subins2000/SelfieADay/README.md

 My "selfie a day" hobby files.

-This is a fork of a [fork](https://github.com/iomihai/photo-a-day-aligner).
+This is a fork of a [fork](https://github.com/iomihai/photo-a-day-aligner) of a [fork](https://github.com/jccroft1/photo-a-day-aligner).

 ## Requirements